another-rust-load-balancer/another-rust-load-balancer/docs/health_checks.md

 timeout = 300
 ```

 A time interval for the health checks is set globally for all backend pools.
-Default is 10.
+The number represents seconds.
+The default value is 10 seconds.

 ```
 [health_interval]
 check_every = 5
 ```